george-richardson/terraform-aws-personal-org/README.md

 ## Basic Usage

 Before using for the first time take a look at the bootstrapping section below.

+> **Warning**
+> For billing alarms to work these modules must be deployed to the `us-east-1` region.

 ### Creating an Organization